kubeflow/mpi-operator/CONTRIBUTING.md

 We use Go v1.15+ for development and use [Go Modules](https://blog.golang.org/using-go-modules) to download and install the dependencies.

-## Controller versions

-The main module `github.com/kubeflow/mpi-operator` contains the code of the legacy controller `v1`.

-The newest iteration of the controller is in the module `github.com/kubeflow/mpi-operator/v2`.

 ## Run tests

 ### Unit and integration tests

 You can execute all the unit and integration tests via `make test`.

-If you only which to run the tests for the v2 controller, you can run `make test_v2`.

 You can find the unit tests in the same folders as the functional code.

-You can find the integration tests in a separate directory, `v2/test/integration`.
+You can find the integration tests in a separate directory, `test/integration`.
 Integration tests make use of a real kube-apiserver to test the interaction of the controller with a real Kubernetes API.
 In these tests, other components are not running, including `kubelet` or `kube-controller-manager`.